MuhtasimTanmoy/notebook/mobile/iOS/xcodeproj.md

 - Root Element

 - PBXBuildFile
-    - This element indicate a file reference that is used in a PBXBuildPhase (either as an include or resource).
+    - This element indicates a file reference that is used in a PBXBuildPhase (either as an include or resource).

 - PBXBuildPhase - This element is an abstract parent for specialized build phases.
     - PBXAppleScriptBuildPhase